Best practice disciplinary and regulatory enforcement processes

 Who should attend?

-- Government officers that are involved in regulatory, disciplinary or enforcement processes.
+Government and Council officers that are involved in regulatory, disciplinary or enforcement processes.

 What we will cover